Goli Soda

-Goli Soda is a 2014 Indian Tamil-language action drama film written and directed by S.D.
-Vijay Milton, who handled the Cinematography as well.
+Goli Soda is a 2014 Indian Tamil-language action drama film written, and directed by S. D. Vijay Milton, who also handled the cinematography.
 Produced by his brother Bharath Seeni under Roughnote Production, the film stars Kishore, Sree Raam, Pakoda Pandi, and Murugesh of Pasanga fame.
-The film was distributed by N. Lingusamy's Thirrupathi Brothers and released on 24 January 2014 to critical acclaim.
+It was distributed by N. Lingusamy's Thirrupathi Brothers and released on 24 January 2014 to critical acclaim.
 The film narrates the story of four boys who work and live together in a market.
 The film was remade in Kannada with the same name.
-Goli Soda 2, featuring an entirely distinct cast, was released in June 2018.
-2024 sequel miniseries Goli Soda Rising is released on Hotstar.
+Goli Soda 2 was released in June 2018, and a sequel miniseries Goli Soda Rising was released in 2024.